t0yv0/complang/README.md

 # complang

+What if Go was interactive?
+Suppose you work in a Go-dominated domain and you have some data and objects to explore interactively.
+If only you could drop them in a scripting REPL...
+Now if this really describes you and you are looking for a mature solution, you may be interested in [go-pry](https://github.com/d4l3k/go-pry).
+Complang is a toy-level exploration in this space.

-A toy scripting language designed for:
+Complang is a toy scripting language designed for:

 - interactive shell-like use
 - context-aware code completion
-- being extensible in Go
+- being extensible in Go by binding Go values to it

 ## Example